-Source: Research Data (2025)
+Note.
+Research Data (2025)

 The results demonstrate that all variables recorded significance values above 0.05, confirming that the data was normally distributed.
 Specifically, debt (p = 0.701), equity (p = 0.734), capital adequacy (p = 0.762), and corporate governance index (p = 0.715) satisfied the normality assumption.
 Consequently, the panel regression model was considered appropriate, and subsequent findings on the influence of capital structure on corporate governance among NSE-listed commercial banks could be interpreted with confidence.